 A gray mountain hovers over downtown Palm Springs.
 The tourists wander from curio shop to Indian jewelry shop to T-shirt shop.
 Behind the commercial strip, there are streets lined with dun-colored condos and apartments, each built in the same faux Spanish style.
 There is always an entry courtyard with a small fountain, usually inoperative.
 Occasionally, a citrus tree struggles in the dim light of a narrow passage.
 Well set back contemporary homes with their manicured lawns and bowls of blooming fuschia are far away to the south and east, down the valley, mixed in with the golf courses.

 Here, on most mornings, few cars pass on the quiet streets in this modest backwater.
-No one is working, at least not on a job that requires an early appearance.
-The few who do work are waiters, bartenders, manicurists, real estate agents—people that work while others play.
+No one is working, at least not on a job requiring an early appearance.
+The few who do work are waiters, bartenders, manicurists, real estate agents—people who work while others play.

 There was a reception in the common room, an understated wake, with cold cuts, potato salad, and beer.
 His children came and took his things away, dividing the books and pictures and distributing his clothes to the Salvation Army.